jcup1/MyWins2/README.md

 # MyWins2

+This project is suspended.

 Better version of MyWins app.
-I'm still in the process of developing it.

   This new version will include things like: